How To Use Leverage In Long-Term Investing To Increase Returns

 50% High leveraged ETFs

-How leverage increases your overall returns
+How leverage might increase overall returns

 Joe 1:1Jeff 1:3